-Students

-b.
-Discipline of students in the Library or in relation to the proper use of Library materials is otherwise governed by Ordinance XVII Conduct and Discipline of Students.

-c.
-The Librarian (or his/her nominee) may take action against students for breach of Library Regulations in accordance with Ordinance XVII including the levying of fines or, in exceptional circumstances, temporary suspension from the Library pending disciplinary action under Ordinance XVII.

-d.
-Staff and Other Library Users shall be subject to the same penalties as students for Minor Offences in breach of Library Regulations and the procedure shall be the same as that set out in Ordinance XVII.
-Appeals shall be considered by the Chair of the Student Disciplinary Appeals Committee as set out in paragraph 2(iv) of Ordinance XVII.

-e.
-Staff charged with Major Offences in breach of Library Regulations shall be subject to disciplinary action under the relevant Conditions of Service.

-f.
-Other Library Users charged with Major Offences in breach of Library Regulations may be suspended permanently from the Library by the Registrar on the recommendation of the Librarian.
-The Registrar may also require such users to make good the cost of damage to the property.

-7. SERVICE OF NOTICES
+5. SERVICE OF NOTICES

-Any notice will be sent to the last known address registered by the University.
+Any notice will be sent to the reader’s Loughborough University email address, except in the case of external readers.
 Failure to receive such notice will not invalidate any subsequent proceedings.

-8. COPYRIGHT
+6. LEGAL AND LICENCE COMPLIANCE

+Copyright

 Most library material is protected by the Copyright Designs and Patents Act 1988 which restricts the volume of copying allowed.
 The University subscribes to a number of copyright licences which allow certain additional copying.
 Library users are required to adhere to the copyright guidance issued by the University’s Copyright Officer and available on the Copyright Matters web pages; to guidance displayed adjacent to the photocopiers in the Library; and to guidance displayed on certain categories of library material.

+Data Protection

+Under the provisions of the Data Protection Act the University is a Registered Data User.
+All information which relates to an identifiable individual and is held in machine-readable form by, or on behalf of, the Library, is registered as being held for the purpose of Library administration.
+Such information, unless it is held for the specific purpose of public access (e.g. in the catalogue of Library stock), is normally private to that individual and may not be divulged by Library staff to any third party.

+IT Acceptable Use Policy

+Readers using computers in the Library are reminded that they are required to abide by the IT Acceptable Use Policy.

-(remade November 2002)
+(remade March 2011)